koobedoc/lsutil/docs/mkdocs/index.md

 # Introduction

+This started off with the need for a simple way to list directory contents nicely and evolved into a learning experience.

+*This is a work-in-progress with very few things working.*

-Unix command line 'ls' command in a Python module.
+Unix command-line 'ls' command in a Python module.

 ```
 import lsutil